Pointivo/APIDocs/docs/reference.rst

 Callbacks
 =================

-If a callback is defined for a project, the callback will be invoked once the project reaches a state of **COMPLETED_INITIAL** or **COMPLETED_FINAL**.
+If a callback is defined for a project, the callback will be invoked once the project reaches a state of **COMPLETE_INITIAL** or **COMPLETE_FINAL**.
 The callback body includes the current project data and a list of resources available for the project :

 .. code-block:: javascript